Reconciliation

 How to go to Confession

-Going to confession may seem unnerving, but most people leave the confessional with a sense of relief, freedom, and/or a heavy burden lifted off of them.
+Going to confession can feel intimidating at first, but most people leave with a sense of relief, freedom, and a lighter heart.

-At St. John’s, weekly confessions are held in the confessional which can be found in the Divine Mercy Chapel/Cry Room off of the narthex on the right.
-If a priest is present in the confessional, the cross above the door will be lit.
-Please make sure someone is not in the confessional with the priest before opening the door—others may be sitting in the pews awaiting their chance to go to confession.
+At St. John’s, weekly confessions are held in the Divine Mercy Chapel/Cry Room, located off the narthex on the right.
+A lit cross above the door indicates that a priest is available.
+Please check that no one else is in the confessional with the priest before entering, as others may be waiting in the pews.

 “Oh my God I am heartily sorry for having offended you and I detest all my sins because of your just punishment but mostly because they offend You, my God who are all good and deserving of my love.
 I firmly resolve with the help of your grace, to sin no more and to avoid the near occasion of sin.
 Amen.”